Reentrant Superconductivity from Competing Spin-Triplet Instabilities: Competing Instabilities

 FIG.~\ref{reentrant-curve} shows representative solutions of the linear instability condition $\lambda_-(T, H)=0$, corresponding to a single instability line along which the dominant instability switches between different spin structures.
-In the symmetry-degenerate limit $\varepsilon=0$, the magnetic field immediately favors the spin-polarized instability \textbf{[}$\phi_{12}\simeq \pm \pi/2$\textbf{]}, where $\phi_{12}$ is the relative phase between $\Delta_1$ and $\Delta_2$, yielding a convex $H_{c2}(T)$ curve.
-By contrast, a finite internal Josephson coupling $\varepsilon\neq0$ stabilizes the spinful instability \textbf{[}$\phi_{12}\simeq 0, \pi$\textbf{]} at low fields, thereby increasing $T_c(H=0)$ and enabling a finite-field instability window at intermediate temperatures.
+In the symmetry-degenerate limit $\varepsilon=0$, the magnetic field immediately favors the spin-polarized instability \textbf{[}$\phi_{12}\simeq \pm \pi/2$\textbf{]}, where $\phi_{12}=\tan^{-1}(\gamma H/ \varepsilon)$ is the relative phase between $\Delta_1$ and $\Delta_2$, yielding a convex $H_{c2}(T)$ curve.
+By contrast, a finite internal Josephson coupling $\varepsilon\neq0$ stabilizes the spin-unpolarized instability \textbf{[}$\phi_{12}\simeq 0, \pi$\textbf{]} at low fields, thereby increasing $T_c(H=0)$ and enabling a finite-field instability window at intermediate temperatures.
+See also FIG.~\ref{normalized-Xi}.

-The key result established here is that reentrant superconductivity arises already at the level of competing superconducting instabilities, provided that multiple spin-triplet order-parameter components are coupled.
-In this sense, the existence of reentrant superconductivity follows as a sufficient consequence of instability competition, independent of microscopic pairing mechanisms, band structures, or material-specific details.
-From this perspective, the pronounced differences in the experimental field--temperature structures observed among various spin-triplet superconductors should be understood as quantitative variations superimposed on a common qualitative mechanism presented here.
-The multicomponent nature of spin-triplet pairing generally allows a magnetic field in a particular direction to reorganize competing instabilities, giving rise to reentrant superconductivity, whereas material-dependent details control the specific field scales and the curvature of the instability lines.

-{\it Paramagnetic Pair Breaking}.--- Spinful superconducting instabilities are generally subject to paramagnetic pair breaking.
-At the level of the present instability analysis, this effect can be incorporated phenomenologically as an additional positive contribution proportional to $H^2$ to the quadratic coefficient of the spinful branch.
-Such a contribution selectively suppresses the low-field spinful instability, while leaving the spin-polarized instability essentially unaffected.
-Consequently, the magnetic field plays a dual role.
-While it suppresses spinful superconducting instabilities through paramagnetic effects, it simultaneously stabilizes spin-polarized instabilities via the linear coupling to $\Xi$.
-The competition between these two tendencies reorganizes the hierarchy of superconducting instabilities as a function of magnetic field.